deltecent/fdc-sds-esp32/README.md

 Install the [Arduino IDE](https://www.arduino.cc/en/software).

-In the Board Manager, install "esp32 by Espressif Systems" and select the "DOIT ESP32 DEVKIT 1" board.
+In the Board Manager, install `esp32 by Espressif Systems` and select the `DOIT ESP32 DEVKIT 1` board.

-Install the following libraries:
+Using the Library Manager, install the following libraries:

 * ESP Telnet
 * SimpleCLI

+Download the sketch (firmware source code).

+Option 1: Clone the repository with Git (recommended)
+Option 2: Download the ZIP file and extract the files into a folder named `fdc-sds-esp32`.

+Use File->Open.. to open `fdc-sds-esp32.ino` located in the `fdc-sds-esp32` folder.

+Verify that your ESP32 is connected to your computer with the USB cable.
+The status is located in the lower right of the Arduino IDE.

-Compile and upload the Firmware.
+Compile and upload the firmware by clicking the right arrow (upload) icon at the top left of the Arduino IDE.